-If you are entering grades 9 or 10, you should make sure that the courses associated with your Career Academy of choice are part of your four-year high school plan and you should be sure to complete the required prerequisites prior to beginning academy courses.
-Contact your school counselor for additional information.
+If a student is entering grades 9 or 10, make sure that the courses associated with the Career Academy of choice are part of the four-year high school plan and be sure to complete the required prerequisites prior to beginning academy courses.
+Contact the school counselor for additional information.